real-ducki/Quant/Probability/Coin_toss/Readme.md

 - Allow multiple tosses
 - Calculate ratios
 ## Concept learned:
-- Using a '''for''' loop
+- Using a `for` loop
-- Counting Heads occurrences by using an 'if' condition
+- Counting Heads occurrences by using `if` condition